rothgar/justingarrison.com/content/blog/dev-to-devrel.md

 +++
-title = From Dev to DevRel After Three Months description = "My experience switching from an engineer to a Developer Advocate" tags = ["Career"] categories = ["Career"] date = 2020-07-23T11:00:57Z
+title = "From Dev to Devrel"
+description = "My experience switching from an engineer to a developer advocate" tags = ["Career"] categories = ["Career"] date = 2020-07-23T11:00:57Z